Skip to content

 This page specifies the byte-level contract a third-party client must implement to talk to a Tryll server without using the shipped C++, Python, or Unreal client libraries.
 If you are using one of those libraries, you do not need any of this — skip to the how-to guides.

-The authoritative source of truth for every structure named below is the FlatBuffers schema file server/schema/messages.fbs.
+The authoritative source of truth for every structure named below is the FlatBuffers schema file tryll/schema/messages.fbs.
+The current protocol version is 10 (sent in ConnectionReady.protocol_version).
 This reference describes the transport around that schema.

 Transport